Castau/CupCake/README.md

 **Discussion**
 There was a lot of consideration and thought about how the classes and the program came to be, especially the architecture.
 At this time, we have yet to be taught about program architecture.
 In this situation we take use of [Three-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture#Three-tier_architecture) and we considered using MVC.

+We have yet to be taught Javascript, something that this project would definitely benefit from.
+We are not handling user login/user registration errors properly.